symbiotejs/docsite/md/Styling.md

 `;
 ```

 Note that in this case, render function will be called asynchronously.
-It caused by connecting styles via [Blob URL](https://developer.mozilla.org/en-US/docs/Web/API/URL/createObjectURL) and we should wait a bit for resource loading even if nothing is loaded from the network.
+It caused by connecting styles via [Blob URL](https://developer.mozilla.org/en-US/docs/Web/API/URL/createObjectURL) and we should wait a bit for a resource loading even if nothing is loaded from the network.

 For the [Content Security Policy (CSP)](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP) support, in that case, you should add the `blob:` source to your settings.